munificent/craftinginterpreters/book/local-variables.md

 We already have code for getting and setting global variables, and -- like good little software engineers -- we want to reuse as much of that existing code as we can.
-So we do:
+Something like this:

 ^code named-local (1 before, 2 after)

-Instead of hardcoding the bytecode instructions emitted for variable access and assignment, we use a couple of variables.
+Instead of hardcoding the bytecode instructions emitted for variable access and assignment, we use a couple of C variables.
 First, we try to find a local variable with the given name.
 If we find one, we use the instructions for working with locals.
 Otherwise, we assume it's a global variable and use the existing bytecode instructions for globals.

 A little further down, we use those variables to emit the right instructions.
 For assignment: